 1. Payment History (35 percent)

-Eliminate whatever debt or late payments you can.
+Eliminate whatever debt or overdue payments you can.
 Then make timely arrangements to pay off any remaining loans.

 2. Amounts Owed (30 percent)